Turbulent disruption of density staircases in stratified shear flows: Discussion

-\cpc{There are of course several} limitations of our model.
-Firstly, it is important to remember that $\Gamma$ cannot be parameterised in terms of the Richardson number only.
-It depends on other parameters, such as the buoyancy Reynolds number $\text{Re}_{b} = \epsilon / (\nu_{m}N^{2})$ \citep{salehipour2016new, mashayek2017efficiency}.
-Secondly, our analysis has considered ranges of parameters prone to layer formation provided they can sustain turbulence (so that the considered scalings for $\epsilon$ hold).
-We however did not assess whether the full parameter space considered here could actually maintain turbulence.
-However, the robustness of our results with regard to various scalings for $\epsilon$ (section~\ref{section:other_possible_scalings}) suggests that the model presented here is relevant to both shear-dominated and buoyancy-dominated turbulent regimes \citep{mater2014unifying} as well as in weakly and strongly stratified regimes \citep{garanaik2019inference}.
+There are of course several limitations of our model.
+Firstly, our model is relevant to regions of the ocean where double-diffusive effects (due to the presence of gradients of both temperature and salinity for instance) are negligible but breaks down in regions of the world's oceans where double-diffusion becomes prominent such as in polar regions or the Mediterranean Sea.
+Similarly, our model breaks down near boundaries where boundary effects might become significant.
+Secondly, it is important to remember that $\Gamma$ cannot be parameterised in terms of the Richardson number only.
+It depends on other parameters, such as the buoyancy Reynolds number $\text{Re}_{b} = \Ast{\epsilon} / (\nu^\ast \Ast{N}^{2})$ \citep{shih_koseff_ivey_ferziger_2005, salehipour2016new, mashayek2017efficiency}.
+Thirdly, we considered the different dimensionless control parameters of our system as free parameters that crucially were independent of each other and of the dynamical quantities.
+Several studies suggest however dependence of the turbulent Prandtl number $\text{Pr}_{T}$ with, for instance, the gradient or bulk Richardson number (see \citet{venayagamoorthy2010turbulent} or \citet{katul2014two} for more detailed discussions).
+Since our goal was to explore the full parameter space but not to assess whether it was indeed entirely accessible, we did not take these relationships into account.
+However, we expect that enforcing such constraints would restrict the range of accessible parameters but not change our linear stability results and hence would not alter the main conclusions of our work.
+Similarly, our analysis has considered ranges of parameters prone to staircase formation provided they can sustain turbulence (so that the considered scalings for $\Ast{\epsilon}$ hold).
+We however did not assess whether the full parameter space considered here could actually maintain turbulence, a study that is beyond the scope of this work.
+Similarly, our model assumes constant $\Ast{\epsilon}$ and focuses therefore on patches of relatively homogeneous in space and sustained in time turbulence.
+However, the robustness of our results with regard to various scalings for $\Ast{\epsilon}$ (section~\ref{section:other_possible_scalings}) as well as to the size of $\Ast{\epsilon}$ itself suggests that the model presented here is relevant to both shear-dominated and buoyancy-dominated turbulent regimes \citep{mater2014unifying} as well as to weakly and strongly stratified regimes \citep{garanaik2019inference}.

-\backsection[Acknowledgements]{For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.}
+\backsection[Acknowledgements]{For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.
+We kindly thank Lois Baker for giving us access to the data used to generate the first figure of this work. }

 \backsection[Funding]{This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement N°956457.
 A.M. acknowledges support from National Environmental Research Council (NE/P018319/1). }